-2.6.4 Power: approve changes to “Fundamental”
+2.6.4 Power: approve changes to “Fundamental” Bylaws

-As outlined elsewhere in this First Public Comment Report, the CCWG is proposing that some core elements of the be defined as “fundamental”. that are created as “fundamental” will be harder to amend or replace, and through a different process, than the rest of the .
+As outlined in section 2.3, the CCWG-Accountability is proposing that some core elements of the Bylaws be defined as “fundamental”.
+Fundamental Bylaws will be harder to amend or replace, and through a different process, than the rest of the Bylaws.
 The intention is to make sure that matters like critical aspects of the powers and processes required to maintain ICANN’s accountability to the community, and the organization’s purpose and core values, are highly unlikely to change.

-This power would form part of the process set out for agreeing changes of the “fundamental” .
-Through the community mechanism, the community would have to give positive assent to any change before it was finalized, as part of a co-decision process between the and the community.
+This power would form part of the process set out for agreeing to any changes of the “fundamental” Bylaws.
+Through the community mechanism, the community would have to give positive assent to any change before it was finalized, as part of a co-decision process between the Board and the community.

-Such changes would require a very high degree of community assent, as the purpose of this power is to make changing items in such possible only with very wide support from the community
+Such changes would require a very high degree of community assent, as the purpose of this power is to make changing items in such Bylaws possible only with very wide support from the community

-The threshold of support in the community mechanism to approve changes to “fundamental” is set out in section 2.3.3 of this First Public Comment Report, where we set out what the “fundamental” are alongside the process for their creation and amendment.
+The threshold of support in the community mechanism to approve changes to “fundamental” Bylaws is set out in section 2.3.3 of this First Public Comment Report, where we set out what the “fundamental” Bylaws are alongside the process for their creation and amendment.

-QUESTION:
+QUESTIONS AND OPEN ISSUES:

 11) Do you agree that the power for the community to approve any fundamental bylaw change would enhance ICANN's accountability?
 Do you agree with the list of requirements for this recommendation?
 If not, please detail how you would recommend to amend these requirements.

-2.6.5 Power: Recalling individual ICANN directors
+2.6.5 Power: Removing individual ICANN Directors

-The is the governing body of ICANN, employing the CEO, overseeing organizational policies, making decisions on key issues, defining the organization’s strategic and operating plans and holding the staff to account for implementing them.
+The Board is the governing body of ICANN, with main responsibilities that include employing the President and CEO, appointing the Officers, overseeing organizational policies, making decisions on key issues, defining the organization’s strategic and operating plans and holding the staff to account for implementing them.

-Directors are currently appointed for a fixed term and generally are in office for the whole term they are appointed - by their SO/AC, by the Nominating Committee or by the (in the case of the Chief Executive and relating to their status as an employee).
-The power to remove individual directors of the ICANN is only to the itself, and can be exercised through a 75% vote of the .
-There is no limitation on the types of situation for which the can remove a director.
+Directors are currently appointed for a fixed term and generally are in office for the whole term they are appointed - by their SO/AC, by the Nominating Committee.
+In addition the Board appoint the President and CEO (confirmed each year at the AGM).
+The power to remove individual directors of the ICANN Board is available only to the Board itself, and can be exercised through a 75% vote of the Board.
+There is no limitation on the types of situation for which the Board can remove a director.

-This power would allow the community to end the term of a director, and trigger a reappointment process.
-The general approach is that the appointing body is the removing body.
+This power would clarify that the community organizations that appointed a given director may end their service in office, and trigger a reappointment process.
+The general approach, consistent with the law, is that the appointing body is the removing body.

 For the seven directors appointed by the three Supporting Organizations or by the At-Large community (or by subdivisions within them e.g. within the GNSO), a process led by that organization or subdivision would lead to the director’s removal.

-For the directors appointed by the Nominating Committee, the CCWG seeks the community's views about how to allow for removal.
-Following the principle of “the appointing body is the removing body”, it does need to be the NomCom takes the decision to remove one of these directors.
+For the directors appointed by the Nominating Committee, the CCWG-Accountability seeks the community's views about how to allow for removal.
+Following the principle of “the appointing body is the removing body”, it does need to be the NomCom that takes the decision to remove one of these directors.
 Consistent with the Reference Mechanism outlined above, the NomCom will need to obtain legal structure to be able to remove directors - but it will also need this to appoint directors.